logo

 Camping Faroe Islands – Rules & Responsible Travel

-The Faroe Islands offer breathtaking natural landscapes that invite exploration and outdoor adventures.
-Camping Faroe Islands can be a wonderful way to experience the islands up close — but it’s essential to follow local regulations to protect nature and respect local communities.
+The Faroe Islands offer dramatic landscapes that invite outdoor exploration and adventure.
+Camping in the Faroe Islands can be a rewarding way to experience nature up close — but it is essential to follow local rules to protect the environment and respect local communities.

 Designated Campsites Only

-Camping is only permitted at designated campsites unless you’ve received explicit permission from the landowner.
-Wild camping on private property or protected land without consent is not allowed.
-This rule helps protect delicate ecosystems and ensures that farming activities are not disturbed.
+Camping is permitted only at designated campsites, unless you have received explicit permission from the landowner.
+Wild camping on private or protected land without consent is not allowed.
+These rules help protect fragile ecosystems and ensure that farming and local activities are not disturbed.

-Designated campsites are equipped with essential facilities such as toilets, running water, and waste disposal.
-Using official sites is the safest and most respectful way to enjoy an overnight stay while helping to preserve the landscape for future visitors.
+Official campsites offer essential facilities such as toilets, running water, and waste disposal.
+Using designated sites is the safest and most respectful way to camp while helping preserve the landscape for future visitors.

 Campsites in the Northern Isles